AakashSingh-24/Fastrepo/Readme.md

-# My name is Aaakash Singh
+# My name is Aakash Singh